What is Tax Identification Number (TIN)?

 Funderbeam is a regulated financial entity and is required to follow international agreements such as the Common Reporting Standard (CRS), which aims to prevent tax fraud.
 As part of the CRS, signatory countries or bodies (including the EU, Singapore, Denmark, Norway and the United Kingdom) are participating in the Automatic Exchange Of (tax and financial) Information (AEOI), of which the TIN of each person is required during reporting.

 Where do I locate my TIN?

 For UK individuals and companies, TINs are not automatically issued.
-As a result it is possible to provide either unique taxpayer reference (UTR) or the National Insurance Number (NINO).
+As a result, it is possible to provide either a unique taxpayer reference (UTR) or the National Insurance Number (NINO).
 For more information including examples of where to locate these numbers, click here.